TerraformersURC/arm-joystick-control/README.md

 ros2 launch arm_joystick_control ds4_control.launch.py
 ```

-For now the node should subscribe to the `/raw_report` topic and simply print the left and right analog stick input values to the terminal.

 ### Logitech F310 Controller

 Launch the joystick driver and `joy_control` nodes using the given launch file